LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Develop wireframes to guide implementation of key interfaces
 - Ensure design system allows for consistent styling across the application
 - Prepare for integration of AI features in the writing workflow
-- Next priority: Onboarding experience and user profile interface
+- Next focus: Component library and responsive design

 ## Important Patterns and Preferences